libheartbeats/heartbeats-simple-sys/heartbeats-simple/README.md

 Install must be run before uninstalling in order to have a manifest.

-To remove libraries and headers installed to the system, run with proper
+To uninstall, run with proper privileges:
-privileges:

 ``` sh
 make uninstall
 ```

+## Project Source

+Find this and related project sources at the [libheartbeats organization on GitHub](https://github.com/libheartbeats).
+This project originates at: https://github.com/libheartbeats/heartbeats-simple

+Bug reports and pull requests for bug fixes and enhancements are welcome.